 Ideally, you'll feel about one hand's thickness of space between your back and the wall.
 If there's too much space, tighten your abdominal muscles to flatten the curve in your back.
 If there's too little space, arch your back so that your hand fits comfortably behind you.
 Walk away from the wall while maintaining this posture.
 Keep it up throughout your daily activities.

 When seated, keep these tips in mind:

-- Sit back in your chair.
-If the chair doesn't support your lower back's curve, place a rolled towel or small pillow behind your lower back.
+- If the chair doesn't support your lower back's curve, place a rolled towel or small pillow behind your lower back.

 - Stretch the top of your head toward the ceiling, and tuck your chin in slightly.

 - Keep your upper back and neck comfortably straight.

 - Keep your shoulders relaxed — not elevated, rounded or pulled backward.

 Check out your reflection